williamjusticedavis/CPP-video-manipulation-project/README.md

 # Video Processing Application

-This C++ console application allows users to process videos by resizing them, adding text overlays, trimming, rotating, and applying filters.
+This C++ console application allows users to process videos by converting formats, resizing, adding text overlays, trimming, rotating, and applying filters.
 The application utilizes OpenCV for video processing and CMake as the build system.

 ## Features

-- **Video Conversion**: Converts input videos to `.avi` format.
+- **Video Conversion**: Converts input videos to .avi, .mp4, or .mov format.
 - **Resize Video**: Allows the user to resize the video to custom dimensions.
-- **Add Text Overlay**: Adds a user-defined text overlay to the video.
+- **Add Text Overlay**: Adds a user-defined text overlay to the video at a custom position.
 - **Trim Video**: Trims a specific portion of the video based on user-defined start and end times.
 - **Rotate Video**: Rotates the video by 90, 180, or 270 degrees.
-- **Filter Application**: Applies filters like grayscale and blur to the video.
+- **Filter Application**: Applies filters like grayscale or blur to the video.

 ## Prerequisites